-✓ The facility is not currently under Water Protection Program enforcement action.
-This facility was last inspected on June 13, 2019.
-The inspection showed the following unsatisfactory features: failure to submit DMRs on time, failure to submit the correct information to the eDMR system, and exceedances in DMRs.
+The facility is not currently under Water Protection Program enforcement action.
+This facility was last inspected on January 25, 2022.
+The conditions of the facility at the time of inspection were found to be satisfactory.

 CONTINUING AUTHORITY:

 Each application for an operating permit shall identify the person, as that term is defined in section 644.016(15), RSMo, that is the owner of, operator of, or area-wide management authority for a water contaminant source, point source, wastewater treatment facility, or sewer collection system.
 This person shall be designated as the continuing authority and shall sign the application.
 By doing so, the person designated as the continuing authority acknowledges responsibility for compliance with all permit conditions.